 On the eve of my departure for Bali, I take you back to Indonesia, but under the surface, in the Togian Islands (Sulawesi, July 2007).
-The Togian dives at first seemed less spectacular than those of Bunaken or Lembeh, during this trip: coral more damaged, life less abundant.
-And yet, taking his time, we discover a lot of treasures.
+The dives in Togian seemed less spectacular than those in Bunaken or Lembeh, during this trip: coral more damaged, life less abundant.
+And yet, by taking your time, you discover a lot of treasures.

 Against all odds, it is here, in the Togians, that I crossed species of nudibranchs unpublished for me.
 Some that I had never, or rarely, seen elsewhere.